grafana/grafana/docs/sources/dashboards/share-dashboards-panels/index.md

 ### Embed panel

 You can embed a panel using an iframe on another web site.
-A viewer must be signed into Grafana to view the graph.
+A viewer must be signed into Grafana to view the graph unless you have anonymous access permission enabled for your Grafana instance.

 {{< admonition type="note" >}}
-As of Grafana 8.0, anonymous access permission is no longer available for Grafana Cloud.
+As of Grafana 8.0, anonymous access permission is no longer available for Grafana Cloud even for panels in [Public dashboards](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/dashboards/dashboard-public/).
+This feature is only supported for Grafana Enterprise and Grafana Open Source.
 {{< /admonition >}}

 Here is an example of the HTML code: